notblackout/kf2-controlled-difficulty/recommended_cfg.md

-Larger waves tend to revert the player or team's kill rate to mean for a variety of reasons: fatigue, grenades, weapon swaps, long reloads, etc.  Both large and small waves can be difficult dependin on the settings, but all else equal, a longer wave tends to be harder than an a smaller one.
+Larger waves tend to revert the player or team's kill rate to mean for a variety of reasons: fatigue, grenades, weapon swaps, long reloads, etc.  Both large and small waves can be difficult depending on the settings, but all else equal, a longer wave tends to be harder than an a smaller one.

-Whether FakePlayers is added to the actual player count or whether it replaces the actual player counnt is controlled by FakePlayersMode.
-For configurations between and including solo and 6-man, the default value `add` is usually preferable.
-The other mode -- `replace` -- is aimed mainly at modded servers with huge MaxPlayers and at scaling zed health.
+WaveSizeFakes is affected by another option called FakesMode.
+This controls whether WaveSizeFakes overrides or is added to the human player count when sizing waves.
+FakesMode also applies to the HP scaling options described in the next section.

+The default FakesMode value `add_with_humans` sums fakes with the human player count.
+The other FakesMode value `ignore_humans` pretends as though only fakes were present.
+If there are zero fakes and `ignore_humans` is in effect, then CD instead behaves as though a single fake was present.

 ### Scaling Zed Health

-BossFP, FleshpoundFP, ScrakeFP, and TrashFP affect zed body and head health.
-They do *not* affect the number of these types of zeds that spawn -- that's affected only by `SpawnCycle`.
+BossHPFakes, FleshpoundHPFakes, ScrakeHPFakes, and TrashHPFakes affect zed body and head health.
+They do *not* affect the number of these types of zeds that spawn.
+That's affected only by the SpawnCycle, WaveSizeFakes, and the number of human players present.
-These options just affect HP.
+These options with "HP" in the name only affect monster health.

 This is a matter of taste.
 The discussion about spawn intensity at the top of this document assumed all of these parameters were set to 0 (that is, zed health scales only with real human players, just like in the unmodded game).

-The FleshpoundFP and ScrakeFP options are particularly useful to solo players who want to practice decapitation techniques on zeds with 6-player head and body health.
+The FleshpoundHPFakes and ScrakeHPFakes options are particularly useful to solo players who want to practice decapitation techniques on zeds with 6-player head and body health.
 However, increasing these options is going to make waves that contain SC/FP more dangerous (all else equal), so other settings may have to be made easier to keep the configuration neutral.